mecid/mecid.github.io/_posts/2021-06-16-mastering-list-in-swiftui.md

 ![list](/public/list0.png)

 Usually, we use the list view to display an array of similar items.
-To achieve this behavior with SwiftUI, we should use another version of list view's initializer to map every item in the collection to its view representation.
+To achieve this behavior with SwiftUI, we should use another version of *List* structs's initializer to map every item in the collection to its view representation.

 ```swift
 struct Message {